 22) Equities Trader

 Ever watched “Boiler Room” or the “Wolf of Wall Street”?
 Welcome to the faced paced, nerve-racking roller-coaster life of an Equities Trader.
 You will be trading shares and stocks day in and night out.
-These individuals work up to 20 hours a day but proclaim the rewards of $67 000 per annum plus triple that in profit sharing and bonuses make the slog worth it.
+These individuals work up to 20 hours a day, but proclaim the rewards of $67 000 every year plus triple that in profit sharing and bonuses make the slog worth it.

 Post High School Certification Required